 Webmaster and Graphic Designer

-Brett has been a graphic designer for over 30 years and has worked in many different industries ranging from advertising to direct mail to packaging design.
+Brett has been a graphic designer for 30+ years and has worked in many different industries ranging from advertising to direct mail to packaging design.
 He lives with his wife, daughter and their rescue dog on Long Island and can often be found enjoying various outdoor activities and at the beach with his family.

 Ben has substantial advertising and marketing experience in the private sector and handles social media and administrative marketing duties for GPM.
 He resides in Manhattan and enjoys spending time with his family at their home on the Jersey shore.

 Deadra Albrecht-Frasch lives in the Chicagoland area with her wife Alice and twin daughters Shay and Devlin.
 Deadra has a degree in Psychology from UNC-Charlotte and works in the healthcare field.
 In her free time, she enjoys writing and playing the piano and trumpet.
 She has also written a Children’s book that delves into child anxiety surrounding moving to a new home.
 Available for order on Amazon via ebook or paperback, Stretch City: Moving Day https://amzn.to/3zAOQKz

 Aubree Calvin is a part time writer and full time professor of government at a Texas community college.
 She writes about race, politics, and LGBTQ issues.
 She is also the co-host of the podcast, Southern Queeries, which talks to individuals about being LGBTQ in the south.
 Aubree and her wife, Victoria, home-school their preteen daughter and live in North Texas.
 She can be contacted at email@example.com and you can read more of her writing at aubreecalvin.com